SoCraTesUK/socrates-uk/index.md

 SoCraTes UK is a non-profit, **international Software Crafters retreat** for open-minded craftspeople who want to improve their craft and the software industry as a whole.
 Organised by a group of volunteers from the [Software Crafters Community][softwarecrafters], the conference attracts thought leaders and software craftspeople from all over the world.

 SoCraTes UK is totally community-focused.
-It's a great opportunity to speak to and code with many like-minded and talented developers in a very relaxed and beautiful [hotel Wotton House, Surrey][WottonHouse].
+It's a great opportunity to speak to and code with many like-minded and talented developers in a very relaxed and beautiful setting.

 <br>